Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 To find competitors, you can manually search for keywords related to your industry and observe which pages are outranking you.
 Pay attention to their content quality, structure, and engagement.

-Tools like Ahrefs’ Site Explorer, Similar Web, and Semrush can also help you discover your organic search competitors.
+Tools like Ahrefs’ Site Explorer, Similarweb, and Semrush can also help you discover your organic search competitors.

 After finding your top competitors, you need to evaluate their competing content and website quality metrics to find reasons why they are outcompeting you: